top of page

 • Maybe something resonated with you above, like some of the common behaviors practiced by women who experience internalized oppression.
 As a clinical psychologist, I support clients in unraveling negative thoughts and beliefs so they can learn to love themselves.
 Book an appointment.

-• For teams interested in self-development, I also offer group workshops and trainings on stress management and mindfulness meditation.
-Find out about upcoming events or reach out to schedule one.
+• For small and large teams, I also offer group workshops, retreats, and trainings on stress management, yoga psychology, and mindfulness.
+Reach out to schedule one.

 bottom of page